zai-org/Kaleido/README.md

 ```
 bash multi_gpu_training.sh
 ```
 **Note:** Our training strategy is based on the CogivideoX model.
-For detailed information about the training process, please refer to the [CogivideoX repository](https://github.com/zai-org/CogVideo).In addition to the DeepSpeed training approach, we also provide an implementation using FSDP2 for distributed training.
+For detailed information about the training process, please refer to the [CogivideoX repository](https://github.com/zai-org/CogVideo).
+In addition to the DeepSpeed training approach, we also provide an implementation using FSDP2 for distributed training.

 ## Gallery